mattermost/docs/source/install/desktop-app-changelog.rst

 All Platforms
 ^^^^^^^^^^^^^
-- Added support for multiple languages to be used by the spellchecker.
+- Added support for multiple languages to be used by the spellchecker configured in the desktop preferences.
 - Changed the server selection to use a dropdown instead of tabs.
 - Added a dark mode for settings and modals.
-- Added support for dragging and dropping of the server dropdown items.
+- Added support for dragging and dropping of the server dropdown items to re-order servers.
 - Converted the tabs interface to support multiple configurable tabs based on the added server.
-- Removed the **Server Management** screen from **Settings**, and added Edit/Delete buttons to the new dropdown.
+- Removed the **Server Management** screen from **Settings**, and added Edit/Delete buttons to the new dropdown, as users can now configure and edit their servers from the server dropdown menu.
 - Updated some keyboard shortcuts and menu items to work with the new desktop app layout.
 - Updated loading screen visuals.
 - Added a checkbox to certificate error modal that allows users to permanently distrust a certificate.